Last updated on January 27, 2024

-If you’re only interested in the Koth, Fire of Resistance cosmetics in the Play bundle, you might be able to get your hands on them through codes on MTGACodes.
-You won’t be able to get the bundle itself there, though, since it’s a preorder bundle, but the cosmetics are always a possibility.
+If you’re only interested in the character cosmetics in the Play bundle, you might be able to get your hands on them through codes on MTGACodes.
+You won’t be able to get the bundle itself there since it’s a preorder bundle, but the cosmetics are always a possibility.

 Whether or not they’re a Play bundle exclusive that will never be available for individual purchase remains to be seen.
-It’s doubtful that it won’t show up in the Arena Store at some point, so there’s always hope that you’ll be able to get it in the future.
+It’s possible it'll show up in the Arena Store at some point, so there is hope that you’ll be able to get it in the future.

-If you’re not interested in Play-In points and Qualifiers, and those Koth cosmetics just aren’t doing it for you, you can always just buy your Draft and Sealed entries like everyone else.
+If you’re not interested in Play-In points and Qualifiers and those cosmetics just aren’t doing it for you, you can always buy your Draft and Sealed entries like everyone else.
 Traditional and Premier Draft entries both go for 1,500 gems, while Sealed events cost 2,000 gems to enter.

 If you’re on a tight budget but still want those Play-In points, the only other way to get your hands on them is to play and win events on Arena.
-Almost all permanents events after the New Capenna update in April 2022 offer the points as a reward for the max wins, along with each set’s Traditional Draft event.
+Almost all permanent events offer the points as a reward for the max wins, along with each set’s Traditional Draft event.

-While the Play bundle is technically worth the price considering what you’d have to pay with both your time and money to get the contents (card and cosmetic aside) on their own, I still think WotC should lower the price a bit to make it a real no-brainer.
+I think WotC should lower the price a bit to make it a real no-brainer, because while the Play bundle is technically worth the price considering what you’d have to pay with both your time and money to get the contents (card and cosmetic aside) on their own.

 New products are always subject to change depending on their reception, and lower sales would incentivize them to knock the price down a few pegs in the hopes of a bigger overall return.
 We’ll just have to wait and see what the Play bundles look like come the next set.

-What do you think of these new preorder bundles?
-Is Koth’s Play bundle more your style, or do one of the other two pique your interest?
+What do you think of these preorder bundles?
+Is the Play bundle more your style, or does one of the other two pique your interest?
 Let me know in the comments below or over on the Draftsim Discord.
 I definitely don’t have anything better to do with my day than debate the merits of MTGA’s preorder bundles.

 All right, well I’m off to see if Elesh Norn has anything better to offer.
 Bow to the Mother of Machines!